Smooth $\mu$-Hybrid and Non-Minimal Higgs Inflation in $SU(4)_{C}\times SU(2)_{L}\times SU(2)_{R}$ With Observable Gravitational Waves: Non-Minimal Higgs Inflation

-The results of our analysis are depicted in Figs. \ref{fig:nonminimal_higgs_1} - \ref{fig:nonminimal_higgs_4}, where various model parameters and inflationary observables are plotted against the non-minimal coupling $\delta$.
-Throughout our analysis, we have set the reheat temperature to $T_{\text{RH}} = 10^9$ GeV to mitigate the gravitino-overproduction problem.
-This choice necessitates the coupling $\lambda \lesssim 10^{-4}$ to satisfy the constraint $m_I \geq 2 M_{\nu_1}$.
-We further require the GUT symmetry breaking scale $M \geq M_{\text{GUT}} = 2 \times 10^{16}$ GeV, and sub-Planckian field values $w_0 \leq m_P$.
-These constraints are represented by the green and red circles, respectively.
+The results of our analysis are depicted in Figs. \ref{fig:nonminimal_higgs_1} - \ref{fig:nonminimal_higgs_5}, where various model parameters and inflationary observables are plotted against the non-minimal coupling $\delta$.
+Throughout our analysis, we have set the scalar spectral index at the central observationally favored value of the Planck2018 + BICEP2/Keck Array (BK15) bounds ($n_s = 0.9651$) and fixed the mass parameter $M_{*} \simeq 10^{16}$ GeV, which determines $M = \sqrt{M_{*} m_P} \simeq 1.56 \times 10^{17}$ GeV.
+Additionally, we have ensured that the dimensionless parameter $\kappa \leq 1$ and that the field values remain sub-Planckian ($w_0 \leq m_P$).
+These constraints are indicated by the green and red circles, respectively.
+The right hand side of the inequality \eqref{stability_con_NMHI} yields $\simeq 1.4 \times 10^{-5}$.
+Therefore, we set $\lambda \simeq 1 \times 10^{-5}$ in our numerical calculations.

-The hatched region in Figures \ref{fig:nonminimal_higgs_1} - \ref{fig:nonminimal_higgs_4} represents the parametric space where the kinematic condition ($m_I \geq 2 M_{\nu_1}$) breaks down, and as a result, it is excluded from our results.
+The hatched region in Figures \ref{fig:nonminimal_higgs_1} - \ref{fig:nonminimal_higgs_5} represents a small region of parametric space where the kinematic condition ($m_I \geq 2 M_{\nu_1}$) breaks down, and as a result, it is excluded from our results.
 This can be understood from Eq. \eqref{RHN_mass_leptogen}, where it can be seen that the RHN mass $M_{\nu_1}$ depends on the following factor: